 • Yellow indicates that the reputation issues are starting to appear, and the messages are likely to go randomly to the Inbox and Junk Email folder.

 • Red means that there are serious reputation issues, and most, if not all, emails are to be delivered to the Junk Email folder.

 Whitelist and Blacklist

 Outlook.com does not maintain a proprietary whitelist where senders could submit their IPs and domains to be considered trusted senders.

 But Outlook.com participates in ReturnPath’s Certification Program that gives preferential treatment to accredited senders, allowing them to bypass certain filters and reach the Inbox.

 Outlook.com does not have a global blacklist.
 But each Outlook.com user can create their own blocked senders list in their account.

-The resources below will help you troubleshoot deliverability issues with Outlook.com:
+The resources below will help you troubleshoot deliverability issues to Hotmail/Outlook.com:

 Smart Network Data Services.
 Sign up to see the statistics on your sending IPs, spam complaints and spam trap hits and determine your sender reputation.